Aliazadi-1776/image-toolkit/README.md

 ## ✨ What is Image Toolkit?

-Image Toolkit is a desktop image utility built for people who process a lot of images and still want to know exactly what is happening.
+**Image Toolkit** is a local-first desktop image utility for people who process many images and still want full control over what happens behind the interface.

-It is not a mystery black box.
-It is a clean GUI that talks to proven command-line tools like **ImageMagick**, **cwebp**, and **avifenc**.
+It is not an online converter, and it is not a black box.
+It is a clean desktop GUI built on top of real command-line tools like **ImageMagick**, **cwebp**, **avifenc**, and **ExifTool**.

-You choose the files, pick the output format, set quality or resize rules, and the app shows the command it is going to run.
+You select images, choose output formats, set quality, resize rules, crop settings, metadata options, and the app handles the processing locally.

-> simple UI on top, real tools underneath.
+> Clean UI on top.
+Real tools underneath.

 ---

-## ⚡ Why I built it
+## ⚡ Why it exists

-Most image converters either feel too heavy, too online, or too hidden.
+Most image converters are either too heavy, too online, or too hidden.

-I wanted something that works locally, does not upload files anywhere, can process a real batch queue, shows the final command, and ships as a real desktop app for Linux and Windows.
+Image Toolkit was built to be:

+- local-first
+- transparent
+- batch-friendly
+- practical for real image workflows
+- usable as a desktop app on Linux and Windows
+- powered by trusted CLI tools

 ---

-## 🧰 What it can do
+## 🧰 Features

 - Batch image conversion
+- Per-image output settings
+- Per-image crop
-- Resize and compress images
+- Resize controls
+- Compression controls
+- WebP output
+- AVIF output
+- PNG, JPEG, TIFF, BMP, GIF, and ICO support
-- Strip metadata
+- Metadata cleanup
-- Write basic metadata
+- Basic metadata writing
-- Preview generated commands
 - Queue-based processing
-- Per-file progress and logs
+- Per-file progress
+- Processing logs
+- Command preview
 - Bundled tool status check
+- Linux and Windows builds
 - Local-only workflow

 ---